Three-tier wall beauties

-Our Garden Rooms are made with a three-tier wall specification that looks and sounds a little something like this…
+Our Garages are made with a three-tier wall specification that looks and sounds a little something like this…

 As standard we will always use 19mm thick tongue and groove redwood which has been tanalised to protect it against rot and fungi.